 Can employees be excluded from the bargaining unit?

-The Board may also decide that it is not appropriate to include certain individuals or groups of employees in the bargaining unit.
+The Board may also decide that certain employees or groups of employees shouldn't be included in the bargaining unit for other labour relations policy reasons.

 For example, the Board may decide there is another type of conflict of interest, such as: